SuperDARN/rst/docs/user_guide/make_grid.md

 *Sometimes `make_grid` is not able to use the scan flag to determine the scan length.
 If you get the "error reading file" error message, try adding `-tl 60`*

-The `make_grid` routine provides a lot of options for customising the gridding process, such as the altitude at which the mapping is performed, or whether to exclude ground/ionospheric scatter.
+The `make_grid` routine provides a lot of options for customizing the gridding process, such as the altitude at which the mapping is performed, or whether to exclude ground/ionospheric scatter.
 The optional `-xtd` ("extended") flag will include the power and spectral width parameters in the output file, in addition to the velocity.
 Type `make_grid --help` for more information.

 ## Full-day grid files
 The standard practice is to generate 24-hour grid files.
 If you have already made a concatenated 24-hour fitacf file, then use that file in the manner shown above.
 Otherwise, you can use the `-c` flag to get RST to concatenate the input fitacf files on-the-fly.
 This works only when the input files are all from the same radar; the method for combining data from multiple radars into a single grid file is shown in the next section.